6.11.3 Cropped Polar Plot with Custom Orientation

 - To change the orientation of the new inner axis from vertical to horizontal, under Axis Position section, set the Reference as Clock Dial and the Clocks option as 3 O'Clock.
 Select the Negative radio button to shift the tick labels to the opposite side of the axis:

 - To add tick labels on Inner Axis 1, go to Tick Label tab, under Display subtab and select Tick-indexed string from the Type drop-down.
-Type 0A " " Lv1 " " Lv2 " " Lv3 " " Lv4 in the Display edit box (Spaces within the double quotation marks are to indicate no text label at this tick, so that only every second tick is labelled).
-Set the Formatting options as shown below:
+Type 0A Lv1 Lv2 Lv3 Lv4 in the Display edit box.

 - Go to the Format subtab and change the tick label format as below:

-- Go to Special Ticks set Axis Begin and Axis End to Hide.
-Click OK to close the dialog and these settings should create an axis as shown below:
+- Go to Special Ticks，set Axis Begin and Axis End to Hide.

-- Double click on any axis to open the Axis Dialog again.
+- Double-click on any axis to open the Axis Dialog again.
 Click on the Crop... button to open the Miscellaneous dialog.
-Check the Enable box and set the values shown in the image below.
-Click OK to exit the dialog box.
+Check the Enable box and enter the size and position values you gotten from the rectangle object.